GirishaDevara/form-handling/form-handling.md

 Your terminal output should look something like this:
 <img src ="screenshots/migrations.JPG">

+**makemigrations** is responsible for packaging up your model changes into individual migration files - analogous to commits **migrate** is responsible for applying those to your database.

 > **_NOTE:_** If you made any changes in the model you need to follow these two steps every time.

 ### Model Form Creation